How can you not love a car/Old Mustang is worth more than 10 million yuan to find out his special identity | Car | Sanli News Network SETN.COM-breakinglatest.news-Breaking Latest News

 ▲The Mustang Boss 429 only produced 1,359 units.
 (Picture / Retrieved from Sothebys website)

-Due to the scarcity of Mustang Boss 429s and their astonishing 7.0-liter V8 engine, GM’s Chevrolet Camaro also had a 427 engine, but GM banned the use of 427 engines in commercial vehicles, and it could only be installed for competition use.
+Due to the sparse number of Mustang Boss 429s and an astonishing 7.0-liter V8 engine, the Chevrolet Camaro owned by GM also had a 427 engine, but GM banned the use of 427 engines in commercial vehicles, and it could only be installed for competition use.
 The Mustang Boss 429 sold can be said to be the strongest road car in the United States, so a Mustang Boss 429 in good condition can be worth as much as 350,000 US dollars (about 10.5 million Taiwan dollars).

 ▲The interior is equipped with wood grain trim and a lot of leather wrapping.
 (Picture / Retrieved from Sothebys website)